 Treatment with phosphonate compounds (Group P7 fungicides) significantly and consistently reduced lesion size in California Live Oak, especially when injected into trees.
 However, tanoak trees that are already infected will not benefit from application of these fungicides.
 Trees can be treated with foliar sprays, basal trunk sprays, drench applications or by injection.
 Foliar sprays are difficult when trying to reach the top of tall trees.
 Basal trunk sprays are easy to apply but can burn leaves if the foliage is accidently sprayed.
 Injection wounds the tree and can be difficult if not done correctly.

 - Agri-Fos at 16 fl oz in 16 fl oz water plus 1 oz Pentra-Bark as a basal trunk spray.
 Foliage will burn if this solution is accidently sprayed or drifted onto leaves.
 Also labeled for injection, see label for details.
 Can be used in landscape, golf course, nursery, forestry, or park sites.
+WA only.
 Group P7 fungicide.
 4-hr reentry.

 - Fosphite at 12 to 24 fl oz/100 gal water as a soil drench.
 Also labeled for injection, see label for details.
 Can be used in plantations, landscape, forestry or park sites.
 Group P7 fungicide.
 4-hr reentry.